darknight-007/NSF-Student-UAV-Competition/Firmware/README.md

 You should now see the UAV take off, and the camera images update accordingly.

-*** It's advised that you close gazebo client at this time so that the controller simultion has maximum fidelity. <br/>
+*** It's advised that you close gazebo client at this time so that the controller simulation has maximum fidelity. <br/>
-*** do not use gui:=true when starting the gazebo-mavros.launch file for actual simulation use.
+*** Do not use gui:=true when starting the gazebo-mavros.launch file for actual simulation use.

 ------ UPSTREAM INFO-----